 4. Plant Cover Crops to Protect Your Soil

 Planting a winter cover crop will protect garden soil from erosion caused by rain, melting snow, and heavy winds.
 It will also improve soil naturally by increasing the nitrogen level and supporting the bio-diverse subculture underground.

-Any type of legumes will fix nitrogen into the soil.
-Underground-growing vegetables, like beets, turnips, or carrots, will help loosen hard soil.
-Mustard, collards, and kale cover the soil with board leaves to help suppress weed seeds and prevent erosion.
+Any legume will fix nitrogen in the soil.
+Underground-growing vegetables, like beets, turnips, or carrots, will help loosen hard dirt.
+Mustard, collards, and kale cover the ground with broad leaves to help suppress weed seeds and prevent erosion.

 True Leaf Market has the best variety of cover crops I’ve seen.
 The image above is just a glimpse of the variety they offer.
 Click on the image above to see the full range and learn more about the benefits of each cover crop, or follow this link: True Leaf Market cover crops.

 You should till any remaining cover crops into the soil in early spring so it will act as green manure and improve soil fertility.

 Soil Testing and Management of Nutrients In Your Garden Soil